 For a secondary liability to arise, the person who would be the secondary contributor must be resident or present in the UK when such contributions become payable, or has a place of business in the UK at that time.

-Where an employee is posted to the UK by his home country employer, and by virtue of a social security agreement, he remains in his home country contribution system, there are no UK NIC liabilities to consider.
+Where an employee is posted to the UK by his home country employer, and by virtue of a social security agreement, he remains in his home country contribution system, there areno UK NIC liabilities to consider.
 The same applies where an employee is posted from a non-agreement country, is not ordinarily resident in the UK and has not yet been in the UK for 52 weeks.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.